 Command line or bash, bat, and PowerShell scripts can be used to mass convert TIFF to JPG.
 This method also allows JDeli to be invoked from any programming language that supports creating a child process.

-In this tutorial you learned how to bulk convert TIFF to JPG in bulk, our support website gives your tutorials for more format conversions.
+In this tutorial you learned how to bulk convert TIFF to JPG in bulk, our Java Image library JDeli also has TIFF support for reading and writing, which you can learn more about on our support site.

 Are you a Java Developer working with Image files?